What is Remote Sensing?

 Radiation: No medium is required

 In conduction and convection, a medium is required and energy transfer takes place through particles but in radiation, the transfer of energy takes place through waves.
-This means that energy from sun travels in waveform until it comes in contact with the earth and its atmosphere.
-Once this energy interacts with the earth and its atmosphere its nature changes such changes can be recorded by our sensors and analysed.
+This means that energy from the Sun travels in waveform until it comes in contact with the Earth and its atmosphere.
+Once this energy interacts with the Earth and its atmosphere its nature changes such changes can be recorded by our sensors and analysed.

 What is the electromagnetic spectrum?